 Two landmark venues in Devon opened as NHS Vaccination Centres on 26 January.
 They will vaccinate tens of thousands of local people in coming weeks.

-The Mayflower Grandstand at Plymouth Argyle Football Club’s Home Park Stadium, and exhibition and event venue Westpoint Exeter are offering booked appointments to people in priority groups.
+The Mayflower Grandstand at Plymouth Argyle Football Club’s Home Park Stadium, Greendale Business Park, and North Devon Leisure Centre, Seven Brethren Bank, Sticklepath, Barnstaple EX31 2AP, are offering booked appointments to people in priority groups.

 People who are eligible will receive letters from the NHS Covid-19 Vaccination Booking Service, telling them how to book their appointment.